-It is to be noted that interest expenses related to (not yet delivered) Investment Property projects are not included in the above 2022 and 2021 figures, as those have directly been capitalized on IP.
-It concerns an amount of 14,097 KEUR (vs. 7,566 KEUR last year).
+It is to be noted that interest expenses related to (not yet delivered) Investment Property projects are not included in the above 2023 and 2022 figures, as those have directly been capitalized on IP.
+It concerns an amount of 27,652 KEUR (vs. 14,097 KEUR last year).

 The interest expenses mainly relate to interests on bank loans, bonds and to a lesser extent on related party financial payables.
-Financing costs on projects under construction are capitalized while financing costs on delivered/ income generating projects are expensed.
+Financing costs on projects under construction are capitalized while financing costs on delivered/income generating projects are expensed.

-The other finance costs include the amortization of (capitalized) bond issue and bank (re-) financing expenses.
-In addition, the financial impact of the present value calculation of the finance lease liabilities in accordance with IFRS 16 is included (for an amount of 2,215 KEUR).
+The other finance costs include the amortization of (capitalized) bond issue and bank (re-)financing expenses.
+In addition, the financial impact of the present value calculation of the finance lease liabilities in accordance with IFRS 16 is included (for an amount of 4,551 KEUR).
 In this respect, further reference is made to note 16.

-The foreign exchange losses are mainly the result of realized exchange differences on the sale of the Warsaw HUB and for a smaller part of the relative weakening of the PLN vs. the EUR (mainly related to the conversion at spot rate of the outstanding (EUR) bank loans in Polish entities).
+The foreign exchange gains are mainly the result of the relative strengnhtening of the PLN vs. the EUR (mainly related to the conversion at spot rate of the outstanding (EUR) bank loans in Polish entities).
 It concerns a snapshot per year-end, impact of which mainly depends on the evolution of the EUR/PLN exchange rate.